How to prioritize home projects according to importance, your available funds, and the function. It’s the key to decorating on a budget.

-Decorating on a budget is a great way to prioritize your house purchases and projects.
+Having a budget is a great way to prioritize home projects and purchases.
 It allows you to remove yourself from the constant daydreaming, comparison game that we can get trapped in and actually make forward motion.
 By decorating on a budget, I’m able to take a deep breath and reassure myself that my time to buy XYZ for my home is coming.
 And it’s coming in a financially responsible way that won’t add to my stress or result in buyer’s remorse.

 To make things easier, I created a free printable for you to use to write down all of the home purchases you want to make in the future.